abaldeweg/mission/README.md

 - BUCKET_NAME - If bucket was chosen as storage, then define the bucket name.
 - GOOGLE_APPLICATION_CREDENTIALS - Key File, only for buckets

-## Commands

-- mission ls - Lists all missions
-- mission new - Adds a new mission
-- mission html - Exports the missions to an HTML file
-- mission web - Starts the webserver
-- mission help - Shows the help

 ## Flags

 - `--path` - Specify the directory where the data should be stored.